MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A20-EDA-two-quantitative-corr.md

 \begin{center}\includegraphics[width=0.7\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-7-1} \end{center}
-9. Does the relationship between 75th percentile SAT math score and retention rate of 4-year institutions change depending on the level of sector?
+9. Does the relationship between 75th percentile SAT math score and retention rate of 4-year institutions change depending on the level of size?

 \vspace{0.8in}

 \begin{center}\includegraphics[width=0.7\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-8-1} \includegraphics[width=0.7\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-8-2} \end{center}
+10. Is size of the higher education institution associated with retention rate?
+Is size of the higher education institution associated with 75th percentile SAT Math Score?

+\vspace{1in}

+\newpage

 ### Take-home messages